rynmurdock/rynmurdock.github.io/_pages/about.md

 I go by Advadnoun on Twitter but my given name is Ryan Murdock.
 Most of my recent work is in Machine Learning Research and Engineering, with a focus on text-to-image systems, where I've done foundational research and worked on large-scale generative Machine Learning projects that you may have heard of.

+I'm especially interested in projects that:
+* Address harms, representational bias, & other issues arising from text-to-image models,
+* Improve the expressivity & text alignment of text-to-image models, and
+* Adapt ML models for creative uses.

 I'm also interested in & have worked in areas of art, psychology, linguistics, & visual search.